mcdonc/.nixconfig/videos/excited/script.rst

 - But it manages, currently, to bridge the gap, pretending to be just another geeky Linux distro.

-- It pretends exceedingly well to be just another Linux distro.
-In reality, it is a wolf in sheep's clothing.
+- In reality, it is a wolf in sheep's clothing.
 It is a one-way street.
 Once you use it, you cannot go back.

 NixOS will have some challenges.